telvarost/BetaTweaks-StationAPI/README.md

 ## Mod Info:

 All fixes are disabled by default.
 You will need ModMenu and GlassConfigAPI to enable them.
 See installation instructions below.
-* Mod now works on Multiplayer with GlassConfigAPI version 3.0+ used to sync configs!
+* Mod works on Multiplayer with GlassConfigAPI version 3.0+ used to sync configs!

 ### Implemented
 * Allow player crafting grid (2x2 grid) to be used as inventory slots.